kevinkahn/softconsole/docs/useagenotes.md

 You can move between the main and secondary chains via 3 quick taps.
 The reason for the 2 chains is that I have found that for any console instance it is likely to be convenient for have a few screens that get frequently accessed.
 However, you may want to have many more, e.g., to include ones that control all other parts of your house.
 It is annoying if these are in the main chain since you then would have to click through them all the time.
 One of the screens on the main chain is designated home and this is the screen that the console will return to on its own if left idle for a timeout period.
 The console also defines "cover" or idle screens which appear when the console has been idle for a while.
 If more than one is defined the console will sequence through these screens based on timers.
 Think of these as "covering" the home screen; they allow easy display of things like time or weather (or eventually perhaps other information).
 These are passive screens when displayed with no navigation keys.
 Touching them simply reverts the console to the home screen.
 As a side note 5 taps will take you to a maintenance screen that allows some administrative operations.
 ## Definitions and Orientation for supported screens and touch

 There are two files that provide some ability to configure the console to operate with the various touchscreens that are available.
 They are found in the directory from which the console is executing (generally consolestable).
 In the event that you need to modify them you may put a file of the same name in the Console directory and it will override or add to those that come with the release.

-The first of these files in screendefinitons and defines the name of supported screens (e.g., 35r) and contain define the frame buffer location, driver, and dimming mechanism for the screen.
-The screen type can be found in the file ~pi/.Screentype.
+The first of these files in screendefintions and defines the name of supported screens (e.g., 35r) and contain define the frame buffer location, driver, and dimming mechanism for the screen.
+The screen type can be found in the file ~ pi/.Screentype.
 The entry in this file is of the form:
 ```
 screentype, soft rotation code, touch modifier
 ```